philipwindeyer/dotfiles/macos/README.md

 - Restart (if required)

 _Note: this is still a WIP and may require multiple executions (and reboots during first installation) for it to complete._

+## Post Installation App Configuration

+### Rectangle

+- Run Rectangle
+- Enable Rectangle and set it to start with computer on startup
+- Disable native macOS window snapping (in System Settings)

+### LuLu

+- Run LuLu
+- You will be prompted to enable the LuLu extension in System Settings;
+  - System Settings -> General -> Login Items & Extensions -> Network Extensions -> LuLu.app -> ON
+- Once enabled and running, open LuLu settings -> Mode, and check "No Icon Mode"

 ## TODO